 LG is well known for its high-quality electronics, and the company’s solar PV products are no different.
 In fact, LG solar panels appear alongside SunPower and Panasonic in EnergySage’s ranking of the best solar panels currently available to homeowners in the United States.
 Whether you’re debating the merits of SunPower vs. LG solar panels or simply trying to evaluate your solar PV options, a thorough review of solar panel product specifications is the best way to be confident in your solar investment.
 EnergySage’s LG solar panels review breaks down all of the details to evaluate how LG compares to other solar panel brands on the market.

-You’ve probably heard about how solar energy can reduce your electricity bills, but how much do solar panels really cost?
-The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt, which is relatively consistent across the United States.
+You’ve probably heard about how solar energy can reduce your electricity bills, but what solar panel cost should you expect to see?
+The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt ($/W), which is relatively consistent across the United States.
 Continue reading

 You may be looking for cheap solar panels available in order to really cash in on solar power.
 And sure, when you install solar on your home or business, you can save thousands on your electricity bills.
 But going solar isn’t automatically cheap: buying solar panels to install on your roof typically costs thousands of dollars.
 It’s no wonder that the cost of solar is among the most important considerations for today’s homeowners.
 If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels and will solar get even cheaper?